timob/jnigi/README.md

 This allows for Go to initiate the JVM or Java to start a Go runtime respectively.

 ## v1
-As of XXXX-XX-XX the master branch will be version 2.
+As of 2021-12-05 the master branch will be version 2.
 Packages that used JNIGI before this should update their go.mod to set v1 as the version.
 Or update their code to be compatible with version 2.

 ## Version 2